 To make this rule operational, KP defines very precisely what it means for a planet to signify a house.
 A planet is a significator of a particular house if it meets at least one of three conditions, traditionally listed in this order of strength.

-So when a KP astrologer asks "who signifies the seventh house in this chart?" — for a marriage question — they are not just listing the seventh's occupants and the seventh's lord.
+So when a KP astrologer asks "who signifies the seventh house in this chart?" in a marriage question, they are not just listing the seventh's occupants and the seventh's lord.
 They are also listing every planet whose nakshatra lord occupies or owns the seventh, treating those planets as primary signifiers.
 The resulting list is usually four to seven grahas long, and from this list the sub-lord of the seventh cusp is checked to see whether it appears among them.

 The Sub-Lord of a Cusp as the Final Arbiter

 Once the significator list for a house is in hand, the KP rule sharpens to a single question.
 Look at the sub-lord of that house's cusp.
 Is that sub-lord itself a significator of the same house, by one of the three channels above?
-If yes, the house will fructify — its promised result will arrive — during a dasha or transit period of that sub-lord or its own significators.
+If yes, KP treats the house as capable of fructifying during a dasha or transit period of that sub-lord or its own significators.
 If the sub-lord is not a significator of its own house, KP holds that the house will not give its primary result in this lifetime, no matter how impressive the surrounding yogas look.

 This is a strong claim, and it is one of the points where KP and Parashari most visibly diverge.
 A Parashari astrologer might look at a chart with a brilliantly placed seventh-house Venus and predict an excellent marriage on those grounds alone.
-A KP astrologer would still check the seventh cuspal sub-lord first — and if that sub-lord did not signify the seventh, would conclude that despite the strong Venus, the marriage either will not happen or will not give its promised material result.
-The sub-lord wins.
+A KP astrologer would still check the seventh cuspal sub-lord first.
+If that sub-lord did not signify the seventh, the strong Venus would not by itself be enough to promise the material result of marriage.
+In this framework, the sub-lord takes precedence.

 A Worked Example: A Career Question